findabee2/findabee2/README.md

 ### Hi, I'm Josh!

-👋 I'm an Information Technology Educator at the Centre for IT, Wintec in Hamilton, New Zealand, where I teach across Certificate, Diploma, and Degree levels.
+👋 I'm an Information Technology Educator at the Centre for IT, Wintec in Hamilton, New Zealand, where I teach across Certificate, Diploma, and Degree levels of Applied Information Technology.

 🌱 With a wealth of experience in the IT field, I specialise in information systems development, network infrastructure, and digital transformation.
 Over the years, I've collaborated with professionals, business managers, IT experts, and organizational leaders to create innovative technology solutions that drive efficiency and growth.